Jang-woo-AnnaSoft/execution-state-preflight/README.md

 The code here is a skeleton meant to show the structure, not something to adopt as-is.
 What actually has to be code in your system is `lookupField` and the shape of the decision record.
 Everything else — the agent loop, how you ask the user, storage — you write to fit what you already have.
 Take the parts that match and leave the rest.

-**Start here.** [*Moving the Verdict Out of the Model (판단 권한 이관)*](./spec.ko.md) is the argument — why the checklist has to sit outside the model, and what changes when it does. [design.md](./design.md) is the short version of the structure: the two axes, the checklists, the source order, the three states, and where the boundaries are.
+**Start here.** [*Declarative Authority for AI Agents*](./spec.ko.md) is the argument — why the checklist has to sit outside the model, and what changes when it does. [design.md](./design.md) is the short version of the structure: the two axes, the checklists, the source order, the three states, and where the boundaries are.
 This README describes the reference skeleton itself — the hook contracts, the record shape, where it falls short of the specification, and what this does and does not cover.
 The specification is the standard; the skeleton is not being revised to meet it.

 Read in that order if you are deciding whether this is worth doing.
 Start here if you already are.